Market research comes in many shapes and sizes.

 These involve a small group of about 4 to 12 participants and a moderator.
 The moderator poses questions to the group and listens to the dialogue.

-Throughout the group, participants are often asked to complete activities to further engage in discussion and extract insights.
+Throughout the focus group, participants are often asked to complete activities to further engage in discussion and extract insights.

 In-depth Interviews (IDIs)